archithaavula/API-Integration-and-Data-Visualisation/README.md

-# API-Integration-and-Data-Visualisation
+# API-INTEGRATION-AND-DATA-VISUALIZATION
-API INTEGRATION AND DATA

-VISUALIZATIONCOMPANY: CODTECH IT SOLUTIONS
+COMPANY : CODTECH IT SOLUTIONS

 NAME: AVULA ARCHITHA

 INTERN ID: CT04DZ1350

-DOMAIN: PYTHON PROGRAMMING
+DOMAIN NAME: PYTHON PROGRAMMING

-DURATION: 4 WEEEKS
+BATCH DURATION: JULY 25TH, 2025 TO AUGUST 25TH, 2025

-MENTOR: NEELA SANTOSH
+MENTOR NAME: NEELA SANTOSH KUMAR

+Use python lauguage to fetch data from a public API like -OPENWEATHERMAP API and create visualizations using MATPLOTLIB library

+This model fetch current weather of any city or country just type the name of city or country and fetch weather

+Requirements: install necessary libraries:

+pip install requests matplotlib